drbean/edit/tsailin/2019APBR_english_proofing.md

 The configuration of innovation practices in OEM, ODM, and OEM Models
 ---------------------------------------------------------------------

-On the innovation practices in manufacturing sectors, product innovation (0.25 in TIS2 and 0.21 in TIS3) and process innovation (0.22 in TIS2 and 0.25 in TIS3) have more manufacturers to engage.
-In the marketing innovation, product design (0.16 in TIS2 and TIS3) is a significant activity associated with the market for manufacturing firms.
-On the organizational innovation by business development, the frequency of internal changes is more than the adjustment of external partnership.
+Results for the innovation practices in the manufacturing sector for nominal variable means for product innovation (0.25 in TIS2 and 0.21 in TIS3) and process innovation (0.22 in TIS2 and 0.25 in TIS3) show more manufacturers have yet to engage.
+In marketing innovation, product design (0.16 in TIS2 and TIS3) was a significant activity associated with the market for manufacturing firms.
+In organizational innovation for business development, the frequency of internal changes was greater than that for the adjustment of external partnerships.
-The engagement in organizational changes has been increasing during 2006-2010, such as the increase of Authority Realignment from 0.18 in TIS2 to 0.27 in TIS3, the rise of Organization Restructuring from 0.18 in TIS2 to 0.25 in TIS3, and the increase of Outsourcing Re-assignment from 0.12 in TIS2 to 0.16 in TIS3.
-On the transition of a contract manufacturer, OEM firms (0.17 in OEM firms of TIS2) seem to have more motivation to upgrade their business model more than ODM firms (0.05 in ODM firms of TIS2).
+The engagement in organizational changes increased during the 2006-2010 period, with an increase of Authority Realignment from 0.18 in TIS2 to 0.27 in TIS3, a rise of Organization Restructuring from 0.18 in TIS2 to 0.25 in TIS3, and an increase of Outsourcing Re-assignment from 0.12 in TIS2 to 0.16 in TIS3.
+In business model transitions by contract manufacturers, OEM firms (17% of the OEM firms of TIS2) seem to have had more motivation to upgrade their OEM business model than ODM firms (5% of the ODM firms of TIS2) had to upgrade theirs.
 However, not all of OEM firms would upgrade their business to OBM (0.04 in OBM firms of TIS3), and ODM (0.05 in ODM firms of TIS3) is the first choice to the transition of OEM firms.
 It also proves that the OEM-ODM-OBM path may be an essential model for the